momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 - `classname` designates the entity as an `info_player_counterterrorist`; all it takes to change the type of an entity is to change that value.
 - `origin` is the position of the entity in the map.
 Changing it in Lumper/Hammer and saving/recompiling will change the position of the entity.
-- `angles` is the rotation of the entity when you spawn.
+- `angles` is the rotation of the entity when it spawns.

 Generally, we're not overly fussy with spawn points in maps. `info_player_start` entities will be prioritized for spawn points, otherwise the first `info_player_terrorist/counterterrorist` in the entity lump will be used.

-This isn't a required modification, but porters are welcome to clean up the additional spawn points -- usually if you have multiple spawns, they're placed in a grid and none are quite centered.
+This isn't a required modification, but porters are welcome to clean up the additional spawn points — usually if you have multiple spawns, they're placed in a grid and none are quite centered.
 To do this, all you need to do is:

 - Delete all but one of the `info_player_terrorist/counterterrorist` entities
 - Change its classname to `info_player_start` (though not really necessary)
 - Find the center of the room in-game, and set its `origin` to that coordinate

+> rio comment: Seems like this stuff about spawn point policy/tips should not be in the "basics" section.
+Also is redoing spawn points like this something we really need to do?
+Seems like it has nothing to do with porting and is arguably more involved than just changing KVs (with the in-game tools or otherwise).

 ## The Pakfile Lump